inverse/personal-site/_posts/2017-02-03-kodi-setup-raspberry-pi.md

 # Remotes

-Kodi is designed to be operated without a keyboard and there are many other ways to interact with it.
+Kodi is designed to be operated without a keyboard and there are many ways to interact with it.

 Firstly, if you are connected to a TV which supports HDMI CEC you should be able to use your remote to navigate.
 You may need to enable this on your device, check with your manufacturer manual for instructions.

-There are many Kodi remotes available for Android.
-However the two I have experience with are:
+Also there are many Kodi remotes available for Android.
+The two I have experience with are:

 - [Yatse][8]
 - [Kore][9] (Offical Kodi app)

 Both are pretty feature rich, however Yatse feels more intuitive and provides some additional functionality such as local media playback.
-However this requires the paid unlock.
+But this requires the paid unlock.

 # Further Reading